volard/dotfiles/readme.md

 ```

 ## Structure
 Each role **installs and configures** a program.
-If program doesn't need to be configured, it's listed in `packages` list.
+If program doesn't need to be configured, it is gonna be installed in `programs` role.

 ```bash
 roles/              # setup and install programs